 We learn all this through the correspondence between the narrator and his Lunarian friends.
 On each side, observers with telescopes interpret the visual signals the other gives them.
 On the moon, they communicate by jumping and hopping in synchronization to spell words in Morse Code.
 From the Earth, they spell letters on the ground in black cambric cloth.

-Much of this story is preposterous to a 21st-century-eye, but it's not random or irrational.
+Much of this story is preposterous given what we now know about space, but it's not random or irrational.
 Though the author needed to invent much of the means and theory behind his plot, the cogency of the narrative lends it a realism that is meaningful, if not scientifically plausible.

 What Matters About a Brick Moon